w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/IndividualBoxInstructions.rst

 .. image:: manual_box_images/MoveBoxSuccess_0_04_23.png

-In case of error you will see a screen similar to this with an error message.
-Click on the **Cancel Box Move** link to return to the **Return to Manual Box Menu**.
+In case of error you will see a screen similar to the one below with an error message.
+Click onthe **Cancel Box Move** link to return to the **Return to Manual Box Menu**.

 .. image:: manual_box_images/MoveBoxFailure_0_04_32.png